Musings

 As machines become the primary interpreters of information, organizations face a new competitive challenge: remaining legible under machine interpretation, not just human navigation.

-4. Feeding the Machine
+17. Feeding the machine

 What Google's guidance on AI search actually says when you read it as platform strategy, not publishing advice.